Deanogit/tailwind-portfolio-2023-09/buildLog.md

 -- Personal Projects

 -- Would be nice to have a "see more" button, which renders the remaining hidden projects in the sections (could use JS to remove a hidden class...)

+## Thursday - 21/09/23

+-- Portfolio sections roughed out -- 1300

+-- Each site needs pushing to github
+-- Each site needs hosting on netlify.app
+-- Clean up all the code for github

+-- Build mobile Nav
+-- Improve Contact section with fonts